 Allow them to do their hobby after the work is done.
 If your child has a hobby then let them do it after they’ve finished their chores so they have something to look forward to when they have finished.
 If they haven’t got a hobby then encourage them to do a hobby that will allow them to improve a skill.
 This could be something like blogging which would improve their writing or a sport to increase fitness.
 As a parent make sure they are safe while doing their hobby.

 Depending on your kids’ age, you can motivate them with rewards in the beginning before they get used to chore and start doing it regularly and without help.
 Create a reward system or try different systems to check which one works best.
 Kids, especially younger ones, love rewards and will be more tempted to do the cleaning work.

 Dusting, sweeping the floor, and vacuuming the rooms are tasks which can be easily done even by younger kids.
+You could check out something like Bissell if you’re looking to find ways of getting kids to do their vacuuming.
 If you teach your children to clean after themselves, each one will become more independent.
 Encourage your kids to help you with the cleaning work by giving them prizes, praising their work, turning chores into games, and making changes to the more boring activities.
 Give your kids the freedom they need, and let them do the work without your help once you have demonstrated how each task should be done.
 These are excellent ways to motivate your kids to do their chores.

 It’s your turn…